 As the reported COVID-19 death toll surpasses 1 million globally, all eyes are on the multibillion-dollar race for a vaccine.
-We sat down with Carter Gould, U.S. Biopharma Equity Analyst at Barclays, on Thursday, date, to discuss the state of COVID-19 vaccine trials and the major players racing toward the finish line.
+On Thursday, we sat down with Carter Gould, U.S. Biopharma Equity Analyst at Barclays, to discuss the state of COVID-19 vaccine trials and the significant players racing toward the finish line.

 Source: Barclays “The Great Vaccine” Webcast Deck | Trial Protocols, clinicaltrials.gov

-While the public waits, new FDA-approved plasma therapies have surfaced and Regeneron has created a promising antibody cocktail, which Gould summarizes in recent reports.
-Five major players (Pfizer, Moderna, AstraZeneca, Johnson & Johnson, and Novavax) have rapidly progressed in their vaccine trials, with some (Moderna and Pfizer) anticipating a faster launch, while others (AstraZeneca) have fallen behind due to adverse reactions.
+While the public waits, new FDA-approved plasma therapies have surfaced, and Regeneron has created a promising antibody cocktail, which Gould summarizes in recent reports.
+In addition, five significant players (Pfizer, Moderna, AstraZeneca, Johnson & Johnson, and Novavax) have rapidly progressed in their vaccine trials, with some (Moderna and Pfizer) anticipating a faster launch.
+In contrast, others (AstraZeneca) have fallen behind due to adverse reactions.

-While new therapies and promising Phase 3 trials provide hope, Gould acknowledges that it will take more than one company – or even two companies – to vaccinate enough of the population.
+While new therapies and promising Phase 3 trials provide hope, Gould acknowledges that it will take more than one company – or even two companies – to vaccinate enough population.